General semantics: Lowered sights

 Yes, large numbers of people do enjoy making a philosophy of general semantics.
 This saves them the pain of rigorous training so simple and general and limited that it seems obvious when said, yet so difficult.

 Successors at the Institute of General Semantics continued for many years along the founders' path.
 Stuart Mayper (1916–1997), who studied under Karl Popper, introduced Popper's principle of falsifiability into the seminar-workshops he led at the Institute starting in 1977.
 More modest pronouncements gradually replaced Korzybski's claims that general semantics can change human nature and introduce an era of universal human agreement.
 In 2000, Robert Pula (1928–2004), whose roles at the Institute over three decades included Institute director, editor-in-chief of the Institute's General Semantics Bulletin, and leader of the seminar-workshops, characterized Korzybski's legacy as a "contribution toward the improvement of human evaluating, to the amelioration of human woe...."

 Hayakawa died in 1992.
 The Society for General Semantics merged into the Institute of General Semantics in 2003.
 In 2007, Martin Levinson, president of the Institute's Board of Trustees, teamed with Paul D. Johnston, executive director of the Society at the date of the merger, to teach general semantics with a light-hearted Practical Fairy Tales for Everyday Living.
-The Institute currently offers no training workshops.

 Other institutions supporting or promoting general semantics in the 21st century include the New York Society for General Semantics, the European Society for General Semantics, the Australian General Semantics Society, and the Balvant Parekh Centre for General Semantics and Other Human Sciences (Baroda, India).